 - EE - the 15-month intermediate apprenticeship teaches you how to become a top-class retailer.

 - Greggs - provides two retail apprenticeships at intermediate and advanced level.
 Both take 12 to 18 months to complete.

 - Specsavers - apprenticeships at Specsavers reach Masters level.
 You could work in store, in a support office or from manufacturing and distribution sites.
-Apprenticeships include the Optical Assistant Apprenticeship, Customer Service programmes and Lab Technician Apprenticeship.
+Apprenticeships include the Optical Assistant Apprenticeship, Customer Service programmes and a Lab Technician Apprenticeship.

 - TJX Europe - home to brands such as TK Maxx and Homesense, TJX Europe run five apprenticeship schemes - the Retail Apprenticeship, Buying Administration Apprenticeship, Finance Apprenticeship, HR Apprenticeship and the Customer Service Apprenticeship.

 - Vison Express - offer two 13-month apprenticeships in optical retail at intermediate and advanced level.